-Triumph Gears may show the Part Number which makes identification a lot easier when you have a box of bits to work with.
+Gears from 1964 show the Part Number which makes identification a lot easier when you have a box of bits to work with.
 Note the excessive wear on the Layshaft low gear (right) where the holes have become elongated, this will be replaced.